Crimson Dynamo: Other Crimson Dynamos

+Gregar Valski

 The seventh Crimson Dynamo, Gregar Valski, was defeated by Nick Fury and Captain America.
 He wore Dmitri Bukharin's former armor, though his skill piloting it was minimal.

+Gennady Gavrilov

 In Marvel Epic's six-issue 2003 series Crimson Dynamo, Russian collegiate Gennady Gavrilov becomes the eighth Crimson Dynamo after he finds the helmet of a "Beta unit" designed by Anton Vanko based on but improved over the original, with its very own recharging satellite in orbit.
 Believing the helmet to be a sophisticated gaming system, Gavrilov caused the dormant armor to awaken and make its way towards the helmet, inadvertently leaving a trail of destruction.
 He would eventually, if briefly, wear the entire armor in a standoff with the Russian military.
 He kept the armor afterward.

+Crimson Dynamo IX

 The ninth Crimson Dynamo appeared in the Secret War miniseries as a member of Lucia von Bardas's army of villains which she gathered to defeat the Avengers.
 This Crimson Dynamo's armor was created by the Tinkerer.

+Crimson Dynamo X

 The tenth Crimson Dynamo is introduced in Iron Man (vol. 4) #7 (June 2006), where he is apprehended by Iron Man after attempting to rob a bank.
 It was later revealed that this armor had been bought on the black market and that the designs for Crimson Dynamo-based technology have been for sale for a while.
 This Crimson Dynamo was later slain by the Punisher.

+Crimson Dynamo XI

 The eleventh Crimson Dynamo was a member of the "Alpha Gen Soviet Super-Soldiers", a group of Russian superhumans put into cryogenic stasis after the Cold War ended.
 During a fight between the Order and the Infernal Man, Order member Corona set off an enormous explosion which awakened the Super-Soldiers.
 This Crimson Dynamo was apparently destroyed by Order members Supernaut and Aralune.

+Boris Vadim

 Boris Vadim, the twelfth Crimson Dynamo, first appears in the premiere issue of Hulk vol. 2 (March 2008).
 A S.H.I.E.L.D.-sanctioned team consisting of Iron Man, Doc Samson and She-Hulk encounters the Winter Guard, a Russian superhero team of which Vadim is a member, while investigating the apparent murder of the Abomination in Russia.
 Vadim later flees to the United States seeking political asylum, joining the Red Hulk's mercenary group.
 Some time later, Vadim was killed by a mutated Igor Drenkov.

+Galina Nemirovsky

 Galina Nemirovsky replaced Boris Vadim to become the thirteenth Crimson Dynamo.
 She is considered by her Russian masters to be one of the best Crimson Dynamo pilots ever and was a graduate of their "Federal Dynamo" program.
 As Dynamo, Galina battled the Presence, the Dire Wraiths, Warlord Krang, Iron Man, and the Remont Six.
 Galina was apparently recruited by Mandarin and Zeke Stane to join Iron Man's other villains in a plot to take down Iron Man.
 Mandarin and Zeke Stane gave Galina a new Crimson Dynamo armor.